vmware-samples/euc-samples/Windows-Samples/README.md

 This section of the **AirWatch-samples** repository contains samples relating to Microsoft Windows endpoint management.

 Some examples of items to submit for consideration and use by the community:

-* Custom XML Profile Payloads
+- Custom XML Profile Payloads (use [VMware Policy Builder](https://VMwarePolicyBuilder.com) for easy Windows 10 Custom XML generation)
-* Scripts for Product Provisioning
+- Scripts for Product Provisioning
-* Scripts to use as helpful tools
+- Scripts to use as helpful tools